YangVincent/text-yelp/README.md

 Currently, verified numbers can message `+16503977854` via.
 SMS.
 If the message is from a registered number, the response will greet by name.
 If the message contains `yac` (yelp and chill), it will give a list of food options around SF.
 The next step is to give custom locations, or get the location of the sender.

+Issues: Yelp doesn't have logic operators, so it is rather difficult to decide what to actually search for.
+Possible alternate: put in possible search terms and a number of options and it'll choose for you?

 ####Developer Notes
 * [Requests](http://docs.python-requests.org/en/master/)
 * [Python Yelp](https://github.com/Yelp/yelp-python)